jlpteaching/comparch/modules/gem5/_posts/2000-05-01-assignment4.md

 A) What is the working set size for the matrix multiply application?

-B) For each for the four blocking configurations, what's the active working set for multiplying *one block*?
+B) For each of the four blocking configurations, what's the active working set for multiplying *one block*?

 ### Question 2: Performance